MUHAMMEDSINANCP/CP-To-Do-APP/README.md

 Task Deletion: Easily delete completed or incomplete tasks based on user preference.

 ### Usage:
-CP To-Do App provides a straightforward yet robust task management solution, emphasizing simplicity and effective organization.
+CP To-Do APP provides a straightforward yet robust task management solution, emphasizing simplicity and effective organization.

 ### Feedback:
 For any suggestions or feedback, please contact us at cpmuhammedsinan@gmail.com.
-Your inputs are valuable for enhancing CP To-Do App.
+Your inputs are valuable for enhancing CP To-Do APP.